 Funds withheld at interest, an asset, and funds held under reinsurance treaties, a liability, represent amounts contractually withheld by the ceding company in accordance with certain reinsurance agreements (funds withheld).
 For agreements written on a modified coinsurance basis and agreements written on a coinsurance funds withheld basis, assets generally equal to the statutory reserves, net of reinsurance, are withheld and legally owned by the ceding company.
 Fixed maturity investments associated with funds withheld are classified as trading and interest credited on funds withheld includes the interest income earned on these assets as defined by the treaty terms.
-The interest credited on funds withheld is a component of investment earnings - net in the consolidated statement of comprehensive income (loss).
+The interest credited on funds withheld is a component of investment earnings - net in the consolidated statements of comprehensive income (loss).

 The Company accounts for the embedded derivatives in modified coinsurance and funds withheld contracts as total return swaps.
 Accordingly, the value of the derivative is equal to the unrealized gain or loss on the assets underlying the funds withheld portfolio associated with each agreement.
-The Company's funds withheld are recorded at fair value with the changes in the fair value of the embedded derivative reflected in the change in value of derivatives and embedded derivatives, net, in the consolidated statement of comprehensive income (loss).
-At December 31, 2023, the fair value of these embedded derivatives, and the changes in fair value for the year end, included:
+The Company's funds withheld are recorded at fair value with the changes in the fair value of the embedded derivative reflected in the change in value of derivatives and embedded derivatives, net, in the consolidated statements of comprehensive income (loss).
+At December 31, 2024 and 2023, the fair value of these embedded derivatives, and the changes in fair value for the years then ended, included:

-2023

-Fair Value Change in Fair Value

-Funds withheld at Interest \$ (125,869) \$ 48,279

-Funds held under reinsurance treaties 1,201 (710)

-Total \$ 47,569
+20 20)23 Fair Value Change in Fair Value Fair Value Change in Fa Value Funds withheld at Interest \$ (130,176) \$ (4,307) \$ (125,869) \$ 48,279 Funds held under reinsurance treaties 754 (447) 1,201 (710) Total \$ (4,754) \$ 47,569